DivyaKarade/OmicLearn/README.md

   > `activate omic_learn` for Windows

   3. Redirect to the folder of choice and clone the repository: `git clone https://github.com/OmicEra/OmicLearn`
-  4. Install the packages with `pip install -r requirements.txt`
+  4. Install the required packages with `pip install -r requirements.txt`
   5. To be able to use Xgboost, install via conda: `conda install py-xgboost`

 - After successfull instalattion, type the following command to run OmicLearn:

   `streamlit run omic_learn.py --browser.gatherUsageStats False`

   > `Running with Docker` option is also available.
-Please, check it out from **[the Wiki pages](https://github.com/OmicEra/OmicLearn/wiki/INSTALLATION-%26-RUNNING/)**.
+Please, check the installation instructions on **[the Wiki pages](https://github.com/OmicEra/OmicLearn/wiki/INSTALLATION-%26-RUNNING/)**.

- - Then, the OmicLearn page will be accessible via [`http://localhost:8501`](http://localhost:8501).
+ - After starting the streamlit server, the OmicLearn page should be automatically opened in your browser (Default link: [`http://localhost:8501`](http://localhost:8501)

 ## Getting Started with OmicLearn

+The following image displays the main steps of OmicLearn:

 ![OmicLearn Workflow](https://user-images.githubusercontent.com/49681382/91734594-cb421380-ebb3-11ea-91fa-8acc8826ae7b.png)

-Above, you can see the main steps for workflow of OmicLearn at a glance.

-To get started with OmicLearn, **[a special page](https://github.com/OmicEra/OmicLearn/wiki/HOW-TO:-Using)** is prepared for **[`Using OmicLearn`](https://github.com/OmicEra/OmicLearn/wiki/HOW-TO:-Using)**.
+Detailed instructions on how to get started with OmicLearn can be found **[here.]**(https://github.com/OmicEra/OmicLearn/wiki/HOW-TO:-Using)

-On this page, you can click on the titles listed in *Table of Contents* for jumping into to the detailed documentation for each section explaning them and allowing you to give a try for the steps in the workflow using the example dataset.
+On this page, you can click on the titles listed in *Table of Contents*, which contains instructions for eachs ection.

 ## Contributing
-Firstly, thank you very much for taking your time and we appreciate all contributions. 👍
+All contributions are welcome. 👍

-📰 For the details, please check our **[`CONTRIBUTING`](https://github.com/OmicEra/OmicLearn/blob/master/CONTRIBUTING.md)** guideline out.
+📰 To get started, please check out our **[`CONTRIBUTING`](https://github.com/OmicEra/OmicLearn/blob/master/CONTRIBUTING.md)** guidelines.

 When contributing to **OmicLearn**, please **[open a new issue](https://github.com/OmicEra/OmicLearn/issues/new/choose)** to report the bug or discuss the changes you plan before sending a PR (pull request).